UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 ## Gold resource allocation

 We are currently using Gold to manage allocations.
-Thomas and Michael share one Gold database, so all the projects exist on both, but they are only active on the correct cluster.
-Young has its own database.
+The Michael and Young clusters use separate databases for this, so projects on one will not appear on the other.

 ### Reporting from Gold